wbaopaul/scATAC-pro/README.md

                                output: peaks in plain text format, saved as output/peaks/PEAK_CALLER/ OUTPUT_PREFIX_features_Blacklist_Removed.bed
           get_mtx: build raw peak-by-cell matrix
-                             input: features/peak file, outputted from the call_cell module
+                             input: fragment.txt file, outputted from the mapping module, and features/peak file, outputted from the call_peak module, separated by a comma
                              output: sparse peak-by-cell count matrix in Matrix Market format, barcodes and feature files in plain text format, saved in output/raw_matrix/PEAK_CALLER/
           aggr_signal: generate aggregated signal, which can be uploaded to and viewed